denimandsteel/vdw/events/_posts/2017-05-10-bubblescape_.md

 dayOfWeek: Thu
 dayOfMonth: May 10
 title: "BUBBLESCAPE "
-description: "How does design impact our lives?
-The Vancouver Design Nerds and Frida&Frank believe that designed public spaces of play, curiosity and conversations about the issues we care about can have big impact!
-Visit Bubblescape at Robson Square for 5 days of pop-up experiences.
-Our daily programming partners will enliven our inflatable bubble spaces, showing you first hand how they use design to create impact.
+description: "A multi-day collaboration of the Vancouver Design Nerds, frida&frank, and Vancouver Design Foundation at Robson Square.<br> <br> A variety of pop-up experiences will enliven our inflatable bubble spaces, showing you first hand how they use design to create impact.
 Plus surprise activities and guests to be announced.
-Watch the nerds on Facebook, Twitter and Instagram as we reveal our BIG plans for VDW!<br> <br> Sponsored by VIVA Vancouver <br> VIVA Vancouver is a program that transforms road spaces into vibrant people spaces.<br> In collaboration with community groups, local businesses, and regional partners, VIVA facilitates short- and long-term street closures, creating public spaces for walking, lounging, and lunching."
+Sponsored by VIVA Vancouver.<br> <br> <b>Thursday Programming</b><br> All Day<br> Table Tennis by frida&frank<br> <br> 3-5pm: <br> Bike Rack Design Jam with the Vancouver Design Nerds, by VIVA Vancouver <br> Co-working at Robson Square with Vancouver Design Nerds <br> <br> 5-7pm: <br> Life Between Umbrellas: Rain-Friendly Public Spaces Workshop by VPSN<br> Lighting and Projection Show by HFOUR"
 startTime: Thu-Sat 3-7pm, Sun 2-4pm
 endTime:
 type: